easy2stake/elrond/monitoring-infra/Readme.md

 LOCAL_NODES=(URL1 URL2 URL3)  #Insert your validator node RPC URLs inside the parenthesis separated by space REMOTE_METRICS=1
 OBSERVER_URL="https://api.elrond.com"
-IDENTITY="YOUR-GITHUB-IDENTITY-HERE" # Edit this with your own identity
+IDENTITY="YOUR-KEYBASE-IDENTITY-HERE" # Edit this with your own identity
 ```
 More details on the variables [here](https://github.com/easy2stake/elrond/blob/master/README.md).
 **Do not run REMOTE_METRICS=1 on the same machine as your validator.** Remote metrics tend to be CPU intensive if your identity hides more than 5-10 nodes.